sfigg/commercialization-public/manufacture/iot/update-the-time-server.md

 ##Update the server from a command line (for example, using a tool like PuTTY):

 1. Identify the required NTP server(s) and make sure you can reach them from your network.
-If time.windows.com, NTPServer1, NTPServer2 are the three desired NTP servers, make sure the following commands succeed when run on a Windows computer on the network before using in an IOT device:
+For example, if time.windows.com, NTPServer1, NTPServer2 are the three desired NTP servers, make sure the following commands succeed when run on a Windows computer on the network before using in an IoT device:
      ```
      W32tm.exe /stripchart /computer:time.windows.com /samples:5
      W32tm.exe /stripchart /computer:NtpServer1 /samples:5